maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 - When starting the debugger, it is not always at the first line of `setup`.
   I typically have a break point early in `setup` and press `Continue` to reach it.
-- Continue button (blue trinagle) toggles between running and pausing the firmware.
+- Continue button (blue triangle) toggles between running and pausing the firmware.
 - The next three buttons are Step Over, Step Into and Step Out.
 - The green circular button restarts the program.
   I'm not completely sure what the difference with the first button `Reset device` is.